e-dant/watcher/README.md

 There are two cases where *Watcher*'s efficiency takes a hit:

-1. When the platform-independant `warthog` adapter is used.
-This happens on platforms which lack better alternatives, such as BSD and Solaris (`warthog` beats `kqueue`).
+1. When we bring out the `warthog`, our platform-independent adapter.
+This adapter is used on platforms that lack better alternatives, such as BSD and Solaris (`warthog` beats `kqueue`).
 2. On embedded systems (where resources matter regardless).

 *Watcher* is still relatively efficient in these cases, but